 A document management system lets you collect, process, and store your business information on a single platform.
-You can convert paper documents into electronic data, while importing digital documents as they arrive.
-From there, users can retrieve stored documents from any location, at any time.
+You can convert paper documents into electronic data while importing digital documents as they arrive.
+From there, users can retrieve stored documents from any location — at any time.

-Do You Need Document Management Software?
+Does Your Business Need Document Management Software?

 Document management solutions are typically designed for the enterprise.
 Larger companies process a higher volume of documents and have more complicated workflows.
-(They’re also more likely to have their individual business units spread out across different locations.)
+They’re also more likely to have their individual business units spread out across different locations.
 In these situations, it can be particularly efficient to store and process data on a shared platform.

 Smaller companies can also benefit, although simpler solutions can also meet their needs.
 For instance, instead of investing in a full-featured document management system, it may be more cost-effective for small businesses to store their files on a shared network drive.

 Electronic document management has a place in almost any industry, although the solutions are most commonly found in manufacturing, distribution, and construction.
 This is because these industries deal with a continuous flow of invoices, purchase orders, contracts, and shipping notifications.
 Dealing with an array of different documents can make tracking your success a significant challenge.
 Ultimately, you need to answer a few questions before you commit to any option, such as:

 - Does my business deal with a high volume of paperwork?

 - Do manual processes slow down my workflow?

 - Are errors from misfiled or lost documents eating into my bottom line?